cds-snc/canadalogin-static-website/website/scripts/README.md

 ## generate-new-pages

-Use the `generate-new-pages` script to create new EN and FR pages that connect to a GC Articles (CMS) entry.
+Use the `generate-new-pages` script to create new EN and FR pages that connect to a GC Articles (CMS) entry, fast-tracking the page creation process for content writers.

 ### Usage